amarococo/sadm/docs/source/overview.rst

 Network infrastructure
 ----------------------

-We basically have two local networks:
+We basically have a single local network, containing every user machine (Pasteur + IP12A) and all servers, on the range 192.168.0.0/23.
+The gateway (named ``gw``) is 192.168.1.254.

-- User LAN, containing every user machine (Pasteur + IP12A) and all servers.
+This local network is further divided in three subnetworks:

-- Matches LAN, containing the cluster master and all the cluster slaves.
+- 192.168.0.0/24 is for users (staff and contestants)

-The User LAN uses 192.168.0.0/24, and the gateway (named ``gw``) is 192.168.1.254.
-192.168.1.0/24 is reserved for servers, and 192.168.250.0/24 is reserved for machines not in the MDB.
+- 192.168.1.0/24 is reserved for servers

-The Matches LAN uses 192.168.2.0/24, and the gateway (named ``gw.cl``) is 192.168.2.254.
+- 192.168.250.0/24 is the alien network, reserved for machines not in the MDB that are pending registration.

-Both ``gw`` and ``gw.cl`` communicate through an OpenVPN point to point connection.
+.. _mdb_overview:

 Machine database
 ----------------